Skip to main content

 Avoid these common mistakes:

-• Do not add links that lead away from the page
+• Do not add distracting links

 • Do not include a full navigation bar

-• Do not ask for too much information
+• Do not ask for unnecessary information

 • Do not use vague messaging